music-encoding/music-encoding/README.md

 **!ATTENTION!**

-For the sake of a a continuous integration (CI) workflow, the build artifacts of the schemata and guidelines are no longer included in this repository, but are generated on every commit to the develop branch and automatically pushed to their dedicated repositories.
+For the sake of the continuous integration (CI) workflow, the build artifacts of the schemata and guidelines are no longer included in this repository, but are generated on every commit to the develop branch and automatically pushed to their dedicated repositories.
 For more information please see the section [Additional Resources](#additional-resources) below.

 # Validating MEI files against an MEI Schema